The governing body of Northeast Residence, Inc. is a volunteer board of directors working on behalf of all people supported and staff.

 Blaine Stephens, Board Chair

 Blaine Stephens is married to Julia (married 26 years), Claire (daughter, married for 2.5 years) and Dan (son, graduated from U of M Twin Cities).
-Blaine is owner of the Schooley Mitchell practice in New Brighton–cost reduction specialist for businesses and nonprofit organizations.
+Blaine works for Perform, and has a background in cost reduction for businesses and nonprofit organizations.
 Blaine’s hobbies include walking, reading, traveling and dining.

 Blaine serves on the board for Children’s Performing Arts, and for the White Bear Area Chamber of Commerce.
 Blaine has recently become a certified SCORE mentor to help small business owners and nonprofit leaders succeed.